NCSU-Libraries/bdap/README.md

 6. run `docker build -t foc:bdap .`
 7. Wait for image to build
 8. When ready to use, open docker-compose.yml and update user name and paths
-9. In terminal, in directory containing files run `docker-compose up -`
+9. In terminal, in directory containing files run `docker-compose up -d`
 10. When returned to prompt, run `docker-compose exec bdap bash`
 11. When done, in same directory, run `docker-compose down`